axibase/atsd-statsd-backend/README.md

  `atsd.prefixSet`     | prefix for set metrics                                                            | `"sets"`
  `atsd.patterns`      | patterns to parse statsd metric names                                             | -

-Other variables used by StatsD itself can be specified.
+Other variables used by StatsD can be specified.

 StatsD has an [open bug](https://github.com/etsy/statsd/issues/462) regarding the inability for configuration to sometimes reload during operation.
 Changing the configuration file while StatsD is running, may result in StatsD crashing.
 Until the bug is fixed, add `automaticConfigReload: false` to your configuration, restart StatsD for the changed configuration to take effect.